evert/evert.github.com/_posts/2018/2018-08-03-firefox-rss.md

 with their proprietary API's, incompatable with anything besides themselves and no interest to open up their networks to federation with other providers.
-These large vendors are worried about losing control of where content lives and where your firends are, because once, they lose the network effect and the only thing that's left is a steaming pile of garbage where nobody really wants to hang out anyway.
+These large vendors are worried about losing control of where content lives and where your firends are, because once they lose the network effect the only thing that's left is a steaming pile of garbage where nobody really wants to hang out anyway.